jimmyb0b/action_mailer/README.md

 <br>
 There are essentially 3 methods that make up any email.
 <ul>
-	<li> headers - these are the atributes you want to pass in, name, email, url, etc. </li>
+	<li> headers - these are the atributes you want to pass in, name, subject, email, url, etc. </li>
-	<li> attachments - any files to send with email. </li>
+	<li> attachments - any files/images to send with email. </li>
 	<li> mail - the actual text of the email.
 This can make use any of the headers that you've defined. </li>
 </ul>